-- Equality Act 2010: advice for schools DfE Feb 2013 - SEND Code of Practice 0 -25 Years (April 2015) - Schools SEN Information Report Regulations (2014) - Statutory Guidance on supporting pupils at school with medical conditions (April 2014) - Safeguarding Policy - Accessibility Plan - Teachers' Standards (2012) - United Nations Convention on Rights of the Child (1991)
+- Equality Act 2010: advice for schools DfE Feb 2013 - SEND Code of Practice 0 -25 Years (April 2015) - Schools SEND Information Report Regulations (2014) - Statutory Guidance on supporting pupils at school with medical conditions (April 2014) - Safeguarding Policy - Accessibility Plan - Teachers' Standards (2012) - United Nations Convention on Rights of the Child (1991)

 This Policy has been created to ensure compliance with the Department of Education's SEND Reforms, which address measures outlined in the Children and Families Act 2014.
 The Act includes changes to the support and services children and young people with special educational needs and disabilities will receive.
 These changes came into force on 1st September 2014.
-This policy has been created by Miss L Furniss in liaison with the Headteacher, SEN Governor, SLT and staff, with due regard to the input of parents and pupils with SEND.
+This policy has been created by Rachel Nile in liaison with the Headteacher, SEND Governor, SLT and staff, with due regard to the input of parents and pupils with SEND.

-Mount Charles School is a two form entry school in the centre of a diverse socio-economic town.
-There are 420 children on roll with 60 children receiving SEN Support and 17 children with Education and Health Care Plans or Statements of Educational Needs, including the children who attend the Area Resource Base.
+Mount Charles School is a two form entry school in the centre of a diverse socio - economic town.
+There are 403 children on role with 78 receiving SEND Support including 20 children with Education and Health Care Plans or Statements of Educational Needs, including the 14 children who attend the Area Resource Base.

-In compliance with the new SEN Code of Practice and SEND Reforms, there is a graduated approach to the identification, provision and support of all pupils which includes a period of close monitoring and targeted provision prior to the consideration being given to place a child onto the school Record of Need (RON).
-Should a pupil require provision that is additional and different they are placed on the RON under one single category, namely SEN Support.
-(This category replaces the categories of School Action and School Action Plus).
+In compliance with the SEN Code of Practice, 2015 and SEND Reforms, there is a graduated approach to the identification, provision and support of all pupils which includes a period of close monitoring and targeted provision prior to the consideration being given to place a child onto the school Record of Need (RON).
+Should a pupil require provision that is additional and different they are placed on the RON under one single category, namely SEND Support.
 Their provision will be identified and progress monitored via Individual Provision Mapping.
-This policy sets out our commitment to raising the aspirations and expectations for all pupils with SEN, including those identified as Gifted and Talented.
+This policy sets out our commitment to raising the aspirations and expectations for all pupils with SEND.

-SECTION 2 - Aims and Objectives
+SECTION 2 - AIM

-The overarching aim of this policy is to ensure that the needs of pupils with SEN, and the barriers to their learning, are accurately identified and effectively met so that they are able to achieve well and develop well, both as individuals and as members of the community, living life with dignity and independence.
+The overarching aim of this policy is to ensure that the needs of pupils with SEND, and the barriers to their learning, are accurately identified and effectively met so that they are able to achieve well and develop well, both as individuals and as members of the community, living life with dignity and independence.
 (UNCRC Article 23)